suhaibmujahid/suhaibmujahid.github.io/_pages/about.md

 ---
 permalink: /
 title: "About me"
-excerpt: "About me"
+excerpt: "About Suhaib Mujahid"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I am a research assistant in the Department of Computer Science and Software Engineering at Concordia University, Canada, where I work under the supervision of Prof. [Emad Shihab](http://das.encs.concordia.ca/members/emad-shihab/) as a member of the [Data-driven Analysis of Software Lab (DAS)](http://das.encs.concordia.ca/).
+I consider myself a passionate developer who loves to do research that makes a difference and improves the lives of others.
 My general research area is Software Engineering.
+I am particularly interested in develop solutions that can help software practitioners improve their software.
+My work is well received and used by industry, and I often contribute to open-source projects.

 ## Research Interests